Jim Pattison: Business career

 He also owned the Vancouver Blazers of the World Hockey Association.

 Pattison led the organization of Expo 86 in Vancouver as the chief executive officer and president of the Expo 86 Corporation.
 When he was appointed to the Order of British Columbia, the award noted, "Although others may have had the initial vision for Expo ’86, it was Jimmy Pattison who was the expediter – the one more than anyone else who made it happen.
 He demanded much of his team but no more than he himself was prepared to give.
 This he did, almost full-time over a five-year period, without compensation..."

 On February 15, 2008, Jim Pattison Group announced the purchase of the GWR organization, the company known for its Guinness World Records franchise.
 Its annual book, published in more than 100 countries in 37 languages, is the world's best-selling copyrighted book.
 Pattison, who owns approximately 30% of the shares of Canfor, was in a dispute over governance with money manager Stephen A. Jarislowsky, whose firm owned 18%.
-Pattison won and ousted CEO Jim Shepherd over Canfor's poor performance and declining share price, replacing him for the interim with Jim Shepard.
+Pattison won and ousted CEO Jim Shepherd over Canfor's poor performance and declining share price, replacing him for the interim with Jim Shepard (no relation).

 He was involved with the committee for the 2010 Vancouver Olympics.
 Among other honours, Pattison is an Officer of the Order of Canada and a member of the Order of British Columbia.
 He was also listed as No. 177 on the 2015 Forbes list of the world's richest people.
 He was also listed then as the richest Canadian.